Flutter SDK

 2. Set up the Character object

-Wrap your app (or the subtree that contains ad placements) with AdsProvider
+Wrap your app (or the part of it that contains ad placements) with the AdsProvider.

 5. Display your first ad